-Fifth Third bank to refund $3 million for debt protection
+Fifth Third bank agreed to refund some $3 million to about 24,500 customers for debt protection coverage that regulators say was marketed falsely

 Cincinnati-based Fifth Third Bank will refund about $3 million to 24,500 credit card customers for faulty marketing of its debt protection add-on product, the U.S. Consumer Financial Protection Bureau announced Monday.